Monday, February 26th, 2018

-Today we skip G-Adventures program which would be a full day guided tour through the sacred valley (incl. visiting a weaving coop, visit a community restaurant, …), otherwise we would do it twice with the Inca Trail program in march.
+We skip G-Adventures program, otherwise we would do it twice with the G-adventures Inca Trail program in march.

-So while the others of our group are leaving to their sacred valley tour, we finalize packing for Lares Trek, then we go for money to multired ATM (no queue good look, usually it looks like this
+So while the others of our group are leaving to their sacred valley tour, we finalize packing for Lares Trek.
+Then we go for money to MultiRed ATM (no queue good luck, usually it looks like this

-and afterwards to Jacks Cafe for breakfast again.
+and past the ancient inca walls to Jacks Cafe for a nice aussie breakfast again.

-Afterwards we go look for plastic bags to keep our stuff dry in the duffle bags, provided from g adventures.
 On Lares Trek each duffle bag may have 8 kgs.
-If you rent the G adventures sleeping bag for 45 soles, this is 2.5 kgs.
-If you rent the G Adventures inflateable matress (the base matress is more or less a sheet of paper between you and the tent base) this is an additional 1 kgs and 45 soles for the trip, so you can put in 4.5 kgs.
+If you rent the G-adventures sleeping bag for 45 soles, this is 2.5 kgs and you put it in first.
+If you rent the G-adventures inflateable matress (the base matress is more or less a sheet of paper between you and the tent base and the freezing cold ground) this is an additional 1 kgs and 45 soles for the trip, so you can put in 4.5 kgs of your stuff.
 The bag will be carried by Llamas and Mules.
 It is not waterproof.
-So, plastic bags (like big garbage bags) aroud your stuff inside the duffle bas.
-We get some for 50 c (1/8 eur), we buy 8, we will need them for the inca trail again.
+So, plastic bags (like big garbage bags) around your stuff inside the duffle bags make sense.
+We get some for 50 c (1/8 eur), we buy 8, we will need them for the Inca trail again.